MiRoboticsLab/cyberdog_ros2/README_EN.md

 $ colcon build --merge-install --install-base $OUTPUT_DIR
 ```

-In addition, some closed-source function packages provided by Xiaomi: visual recognition and Xiaoai support default `not open`, you need to add `-DXIAOMI_VISION=ON` and `-DXIAOMI_XIAOAI=ON` after `--cmake-args` respectively turn on the building of the two functions.
+In addition, some closed-source function packages provided by Xiaomi: Xiaoai support default `not open`, you need to add `-DXIAOMI_XIAOAI=ON` after `--cmake-args` respectively turn on the building of the two functions.

 ### General deployment method